boeckmann/asm6502/README.txt

         -  expressions enclosed by parentheses ()

-        -  unary bit-wise complement ~, and logical not !
+        -  unary bit-wise complement ~, logical not !, and is-defined ?

         -  multiplication *, division /, bit-wise and &, logical left <<
-           and right >> shift.
+           and right >> shift

         -  unary plus and binary addition +, unary minus and subtraction -, bit-wise or |, exclusive or ^

+        -  unary low < and high > byte select, lossless unary conversion operators [b] and [w]

         -  comparison operators: ==, !=, <, >, <=, >=

         -  logical and &&

         -  logical or ||

-        -  unary low < and high > byte select, lossless unary conversion operators [b] and [w]

         -  defined-or-else ?: